 Plug voltage and power

-If a product arrives with a non-UK plug, don’t use a cheap adapter.
-Either return it or have the plug replaced by a qualified electrician.
-It’s not worth the fire risk to save a few quid.
+If the product arrives with a non-UK plug, don’t use the cheap adapter.
+Either return the product or have the plug replaced by a qualified electrician.
+It’s not worth risking a fire to save a few pounds.

 WiFi connectivity